-Born in Frankfurt am Main in 1875, the artist Amalie Leontine Cahn Schwarzadler became known far beyond her hometown as Ruth Cahn.
-She studied art in Munich and Barcelona, and in particular with the Fauvist painter Kees van Dongen in Paris.
-In the 1920s, her paintings were shown at the Frankfurt art dealers H. Trittler and Ludwig Schames.
-In 1924, the Dalmau Gallery in Barcelona presented Ruth Cahn’s pictures in a solo show.
-The same gallery also enabled Joan Miró and Salvador Dalí, who were unknown at the time, their first exhibitions—presented Ruth Cahn’s paintings in a solo exhibition in 1924.
+Amalie Leontine Cahn was born in Frankfurt am Main in 1875; beyond the city limits, she became known as Ruth Cahn.
+Her artistic training took place in Munich, Barcelona, and in particular with the Fauvist Kees van Dongen in Paris.
+In the 1920s, her paintings were displayed at the Frankfurt art dealers H. Trittler and Ludwig Schames.
+The Galeries Dalmau in Barcelona—which also gave Joan Miró and Salvador Dalí, who were unknown at the time, their first exhibitions—presented Ruth Cahn’s paintings in a solo exhibition in 1924.

 Rosy Lilienfeld (1896, Frankfurt – 1942, Auschwitz)